Hansmu/dynamodb-tutorial/README.md

 Data transfer in DynamoDB happens through simple APIs like the GET, PUT, DELETE.

 Data is stored on SSDs.
 Each partition in DynamoDB provides about 10 GB data and is optimized to deliver predictable throughput.
-3000 RCUs and 1000 WCUs.
+Offers a per partition maximum of 3000 RCUs and 1000 WCUs.
 In addition, DynamoDB stores at least 3 copies of your data in different facilities within the region.

-DynamoDB uses consistent hashing for scaling up and down.
+DynamoDB uses consistent hashing for distributing its data among nodes.

 A table's throughput is divided between its partitions.
 The number of partitions is decided upon by considering the required throughput and/or size.